linuxserver/docker-documentation/general/running-our-containers.md

 usermod --add-subuids 100000-165535 --add-subgids 100000-165535 user
 ```

-With that finished, we are ready to start using rootless containers.
+With that finished, you are ready to start using rootless containers.

 ### Usage

 Using rootless containers is the easiest part of the migration.
-Simply use `podman` in scripts where `docker` is used, or create an alias as the podman devs recommend.
+Simply use `podman` in commands where `docker` is used, or create an alias as the podman devs recommend.
 For example: `podman run hello-world` instead of `docker run hello-world`.

-Since `docker-compose` is not fully compatible with podman, you may need to translate any `docker-compose.yml` files to shell scripts.
+Since podman is not fully compatible with `docker-compose`, you may need to translate any `docker-compose.yml` files to shell scripts.
 The difficulty of doing this depends on your shell scripting skills and knowledge of the Docker CLI commands.

 For more information about a rootless podman setup, be sure to visit the [official podman rootless tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md).